Teamfight Tactics: Cosmetics

-Similar to other free-to-play games from Riot, Teamfight Tactics monetization base around cosmetic consumptions.
+Similar to other free-to-play games from Riot, Teamfight Tactics monetization base around cosmetic consumptions and season passes.
 It has its own store separate from League of Legends.
-The player's controllable avatar, called a "Little Legend", can be customized by buying new ones from the store.
+The player's controllable avatar, called a Tactician (previously "Little Legend"), can be customized by buying avatar cosmetics from the store.
 Those can be upgraded by buying from loot boxes called "Little Legend eggs" or through star shards that can either be bought in the store or earned from the season pass that lasts for the duration of the set.
-Since the release of the Chibi Champions, Riot has been refer to these avatars as Tacticians, though the term Little Legend is still commonly used.
+Now, in addition to "Little Legend eggs", the treasure tokens system was introduced as a method to obtain little legends.
+Typically, the treasure tokens are mainly used to roll for a rare, highlighted tactician.
+Since the release of the Chibi Champions, Riot refers to these avatars as Tacticians, though the term Little Legend is still commonly used.
 Note, however, Tactician had been a term to refer to players before that.

 Other than the controllable avatar, Teamfight Tactics also has skins for the player board where the combat between players is played.
 The boards can be bought directly or through bundles in the store.
 Boards also come with different prizes, while the cheap ones only change the model of the board, expensive ones are interactive and react to player achievement.
-Beside that, there is Boom, cosmetic that modify the damage particles of controllable avatar.
+Beside that, there is Boom, cosmetic that modify the damage particles of the Tactician.
 All Booms released so far are rewards of Battle Pass.

+In November 2024 to promote the release of the newest season of Arcane a new type of tactician was introduced referred to as Unbound.
+Unbound Champion tacticians are the purest embodiment of that champion at the height of their power.
+Unlike Chibi Champions or Little Legends, Unbound Champions feature designs that are grounded in the ultimate version of a champion's power fantasy, personality and backstory.

 Game modes

+Besides Normal and Ranked game modes, Riot offers different game modes with different play styles.